danielemanuel/easy_search/README.md

 ![products](images/products.png)

-* You can choose you favourite products from a wide range of products
+* You can choose you favourite product from a wide range of products

 ![product](images/product.png)